Seneca-ICTOER/OSL645/docs/Labs/lab10.md

 5. Give the **lab4-check.bash** file execute permissions (for the file owner).
 6. Run the shell script using **sudo** and if any warnings, make fixes and re-run shell script until you receive "congratulations" message.
-7. Follow your Professors instrtuctions for submitting the lab
+7. Follow your Professors instructions for submitting the lab

 ## Linux Practice Questions